coleifer/huey/docs/api.rst

         RedisHuey does not support task priorities.
 If you wish to use task priorities with Redis, use :py:class:`PriorityRedisHuey`.

+    RedisHuey uses a Redis LIST to store the queue of pending tasks.
+Redis lists are a natural fit, as they offer O(1) append and pop from either end of the list.
+Redis also provides blocking-pop commands which allow the consumer to react to a new message as soon as it is available without resorting to polling.

     .. seealso:: :py:class:`RedisStorage`

 .. py:class:: PriorityRedisHuey